 Skills dialogs: It’s important to involve regular one-on-one meetings between employees and managers about their skills, strengths, and development opportunities.
 These conversations help employees, managers and teams understand how their skills align with the organization’s goals, and provide a framework for setting goals and developing new skills.
 Also Employee one-on-one meetings help managers to understand what drives their direct reports and how they want to grow professionally.

 Skills touch points: Skills touchpoints are an important part of the SBO building blocks for the employee journey within an organization.
 From the moment an employee joins an organization, they begin to build their skills and contribute to the organization’s goals.
 Skills touchpoints refer to the moments in an employee’s work experience where their skills are utilized or developed.
 These touchpoints can occur in formal settings, such as training programs or job rotations, or informally, such as in conversations with colleagues or while working on a project.
 Identify the skills touchpoints and utilize them with real-time skills insights of their employees.

-Technology and data: Technology, including skills management software (SaaS), provides valuable skills data to support SBO development, enabling skill gap identification and promoting skills transparency among employees.
-The right tools provide insights and fosters a culture of learning and collaboration critical for effective communication and collaboration across functions and geographies, empowering employee growth.
+Skills data and technology: Technology, including skills management software (SaaS), provides valuable skills data to support SBO development, enabling skill gap identification and promoting skills transparency among employees.
+The right tools provide insights and fosters a culture of learning and collaboration critical for effective communication and collaboration empowering employee growth.

-Overall, building an SBO requires a holistic approach that addresses all of these building blocks.
+Overall, building an SBO requires a holistic approach that addresses all of these elements.
 By prioritizing ongoing learning and development, cross-functional collaboration, and technology, organizations can position themselves for success in today’s rapidly changing business environment.